When your (very) generous Aunt Betty slips you a $5,000 check on your birthday, do you have to pay taxes on her cash gift?

-Luckily, recipients never pay a gift tax and the limits at which the gift tax kicks in for givers are high enough that most people will never pay taxes on their gifts.
+Luckily, recipients never pay a gift tax, and the limits at which the gift tax kicks in for givers are high enough that most people will never pay taxes on their gifts.
 But as your wealth grows over time, the gift tax may start to affect you.
-Let’s answer your burning questions about the gift tax.

 Before you start tallying up every dime you gave to your niece as a present, don’t worry about it.
 Most presents to friends and family will fall below the annual threshold for taxable gifts.

-Luckily, the IRS understands that some gifts are necessary and therefore excluded from the gift tax.
+Luckily, the IRS understands that some gifts benefit society as a whole rather than only one recipient, so a number of gifts are excluded from the gift tax entirely.
 There are unlimited exclusions (they are never taxable) for the following gifts:

 - Charitable gifts